RoGellert/DynatraceTaskSolution/README.md

 ```
 And go to http://localhost:5173/ or another port vite is running on to access the development server

-Make sure server is running for app to display data correctly
+Make sure server is running for app to display the data correctly

 ## Front-end container